 When we watch Dexter, we teach our brain the following little trick: “Dear brain, Dexter is not doing anything bad, no-no. He is making the world a better and safer place by taking out these bad-bad men”.
 And ta-daaa, your brain likes Dex and enables you to empathize with the character.

 7. Anti-social behavior, but great social skills

 but not so valid contrast.
-Aside the killing aspect, Dexter managed to be (or at least pass as) a good husband and father, caring brother, team-player and friend.
+Aside from the killing aspect, Dexter managed to be (or at least pass as) a good husband and father, caring brother, team player, and friend.
 Way to go for a psychopath.

 8. Everybody else likes him

 The other characters rely on Dexter and have a good relationship with him.
 That is what validates your feelings regarding him too.
 Of course, you don’t care for those that don’t quite like him and almost uncover his secret.
 Now, these guys only nose around and almost become the negative characters.
 Hm, isn’t that funny…